Lantern Model: Finding the person in the patient

 Part of the Connect with CARE webinars

-On Wednesday 20 January we will be launching a new model of nursing dedicated to palliative and end of life care nursing.
+On Wednesday 20 January we launched a new model of nursing dedicated to palliative and end of life care nursing.
 To mark this momentous event, we’re hosting four webinars and have assembled leading speakers from within nursing and beyond to illuminate aspects of nursing we consider vital in today’s health and societal context.

 Join Heather Richardson, Joint Chief Executive at St Christopher’s Hospice, Mary Flatley, Senior Nurse in End of LIfe at the Homerton Hospital, East London and Lorna Peelo-Kilroe, HSE Lead Facilitator, National Programme to Enable Cultures of Person-Centredness, to introduce the Lantern Model and focus on the first of the model’s crucial elements.